Oktoberfest in Delaware

 Location: 49 Salem Church Road, Newark, Delaware

-The Lewes Chamber of Commerce’s Historic Lewes Business Committee will sponsor their second annual Oktoberfest as part of their Fun Friday program this September.
+The Lewes Chamber of Commerce’s Historic Lewes Business Committee will sponsor their fifth annual Oktoberfest as part of their Fun Friday program this September from 4 to 6:30 PM.

 Location: Market Street between Front Street and Second Street, Lewes DE